Henry-Suen/Henry-Suen.github.io/README.md

-Henry-Suen
-ok
-test

-after export html file from Notion, change the NAME.html -> index.html.
+After export html file from Notion, change the NAME.html -> index.html.
 Then the notion page will not display in your name.github.io personal site.

 Add Google Analytics to my personal web, its free and with mobile apps.
 Add the code to at the very beginning inside \<head\> ---- \<\/head\>, html seems not care about space and linebreak.